More than 30 firefighters were called out to tackle an overnight blaze at Edinburgh chip shop

-Southhouse road fire: More than 30 firefighters tackle overnight blaze at Edinburgh chip shop
+Southhouse road fire: Two 16-year-olds arrested following overnight blaze at Edinburgh chip shop

-More than 30 firefighters attended a blaze at a chip shop in the Burdiehouse area of Edinburgh in the early hours of Monday morning.
+Two 16-year-old girls have been arrested in connection with a fire in the Burdiehouse area of Edinburgh in the early hours of Monday morning.

 The Scottish Fire and Rescue Service said six fire engines and a high reach appliance went to the scene in Southhouse Road, Edinburgh, when the alarm was raised at 2.37am on Monday.